dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-is gauge invariant.
+is $U(1)$-gauge invariant.
 The principle of least action gives the following equation for the scalar field

 $$
 \begin{equation}\label{3}